Taxi meters

 - A “fare” means the total transportation charges and taxes for a trip, including variable-pricing adjustment and excluding any gratuities.

-Taxi meter rates are based on a flag drop rate, a distance rate, and a time rate.
+Taxi meter rates are based on a flag rate, a distance rate, and a time rate.

 - A flag rate is the rate at the start of the trip – it appears when the taxi meter is turned on.